 Notice of Interest.
 At any time during the term of this Master Contract, Buyer may notify Seller that it is seeking to purchase natural gas, specifying the quantity, Transporter, schedule and other conditions desired for the proposed Transaction.
 Seller may, at its option, quote the price and other terms upon which it would be willing to respond to such notice and sell natural gas to Buyer.
 No Transaction hereunder may exceed twelve (12) months in duration.

 Transaction Terms.
 Unless otherwise expressly agreed in a confirmed Transaction Agreement, the terms and conditions of this Master Contract shall govern all Transactions.
 If Buyer elects to accept an offer from Seller to sell gas hereunder, the parties’ agreement to transaction specific terms which constitute the Transaction Agreement may be made by the following: (1) exchange and execution of a written Transaction Agreement between the parties; or (2) oral agreement, provided that such oral agreement is electronically recorded.
 The parties shall be bound to the terms of a transaction from the time they agree to its terms.
 Upon request of the Seller or at the election of the Buyer, the Buyer may provide written confirmation, which must be received by the Seller within two business days from the date of the request or agreement.
-The Seller shall have two business days from the date of receipt to object in writing to the Transaction Agreement.
-If the Seller does not object in writing within that time period, the Buyer’s written confirmation shall be deemed accepted and final.
-If the Buyer sends a timely Transaction Agreement, the Seller may not send a Transaction Agreement, and any Transaction Agreement that the Seller sends in violation of this provision shall be null and void.
-If the Buyer fails to provide any requested written confirmation within two business days, as described above, then the Seller may submit a written confirmation to the Buyer.
+The Seller shall have two business days from the date of receipt to accept by signing the Transaction Agreement.
+If the Seller does not so accept in writing within that time period, the Buyer’s written confirmation shall be deemed rejected and null and void.
+If the Buyer sends a timely Transaction Agreement that is so accepted by the Seller, the Seller may not send a Transaction Agreement, and any Transaction Agreement that the Seller sends in violation of this provision shall be null and void.
+If the Buyer fails to provide any requested written confirmation within two business days or if Seller does not accept any written confirmation provided by the Buyer, as described above, then the Seller may submit a written confirmation to the Buyer.
 The Seller shall submit such written confirmation within two business days after the deadline for submitting a written confirmation applicable to the Buyer as set forth above has expired.
 If the Buyer fails to object in writing to the Seller’s confirmation within two business days, then the Seller’s written confirmation shall be deemed accepted and final.
 Notwithstanding the foregoing, any failure of Seller or Buyer to provide written confirmation of the Transaction shall not invalidate any oral agreement of the Parties.